jmlivingstone/tidy_data/README.md

 tidy data final assignment

 This github repository holds an R script (run_analysis.R) that will download data from the UCI Machine Learning repository.
-This data was used to train a support vector machine to recognize human activity using measurement from a smart phone.
+This data was used to train a support vector machine to recognize human activity using measurements from a smartphone.

 See this link for some background information http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/